ClimbedApps/Rhyme-IT/privacy-policy.md

 Voice recordings and profile data are stored in the app's private, sandboxed storage area, which other apps on your device cannot access under normal Android security rules.
 Files you choose to export via the backup feature are not currently encrypted before being handed to the system file picker — treat any backup file with the same care you'd give any other file containing family recordings.

-*[Placeholder: update this section if/when the backup format changes to add encryption.]*

 ## Changes to this policy

 If this policy changes, we'll update the "Last updated" date at the top of this document.
 Significant changes will be reflected in the app's release notes.